Exp-Intro-to-GitHub-Flow-Cohort-1/series-intro-to-github-flow-Lordreyan/README.md

 <!--
   <<< Author notes: Course start >>>
-  Include start button, a note about Actions minutes, and tell the learner why they should take the course.
+  Include the start button, a note about Action minutes, and tell the learners why they should take the course.
 -->

 ## Welcome